-Number of PRBC Transfusions Include total number of Packed Red Blood Cell transfusions during infant stay - default will be blank.
-Number of platelet transfusions Include number of platelet transfusions during infant stay- default will be blank.
-Number of FFP transfusions Include number of Fresh Frozen Plasma transfusion during infant stay- default will be blank.
-Number of cryoprecipitate transfusions Include number of cryoprecipitate transfusion during infant stay- default will be blank.
-Albumin Score yes if 5% or 25% albumin is infused.
+Number of PRBC Include total number of Packed Red Blood Cell transfusions during infant stay.
+Does NOT include whole Transfusions blood transfusions.
+Enter zero if none occurred.
+Leave the field blank only if the answer is unknown.
+Number of platelet Include number of platelet transfusions during infant stay.
+Enter zero if none occurred.
+Leave the field blank transfusions only if the answer is unknown.
+Number of FFP Include number of Fresh Frozen Plasma transfusion during infant stay.
+Enter zero if none occurred.
+Leave the transfusions field blank only if the answer is unknown.
+Number of Include number of cryoprecipitate transfusion during infant stay.
+Enter zero if none occurred.
+Leave the field cryoprecipitate blank only if the answer is unknown. transfusions Albumin Score yes if 5% or 25% albumin is infused.
 Immunoglobulin Did patient receive immunoglobulin during stay?
 Infant may have received generic hyperimmune immunoglobulin for hyperbilirubinemia, thrombocytopenia.
 Do not include specific immunoglobulin such as Hepatitis B immunoglobulin (mandatory field).